10 Things to Do in St. Andrews: From Historic Charm to Natural Wonders

 Discover the Panama City Oyster Trail

-One of the most popular things to do in St. Andrews is to follow the Panama City Oyster Trail, especially if you enjoy fresh Gulf seafood.
-This self-guided trail features local favorites serving oysters every way you can think of—raw, baked, fried, or topped with house-made butter and cheese.
+Enjoying fresh Gulf seafood is one of the top things to do in St. Andrews, and the Panama City Oyster Trail is the best way to experience it.
+This self-guided trail features local favorites serving oysters every way you can think of — raw, baked, fried, or topped with house-made butter and cheese.

 Follow the Panama City Mural Trail